LoopKit/loopdocs/docs/operation/loop-settings/services-v2.md

 ## Nightscout

 There is a whole section in LoopDocs about Nightscout.
 Please follow this link to the [Using Nightscout with Loop](../../nightscout/overview.md) section of LoopDocs.
-That also has the links you might need to the official [Nightscout Documentation](https://nightscout.github.io/) (different website).
+That also has the links you might need to the official [Nightscout Documentation](https://nightscout.github.io/){: target="_blank" } (different website).

-If you have an existing Nightscout site, it's still a good idea to review that section, but here's the quick summary of how to add your Site URL and API_SECRET to have your Loop data transmitted to your Nightscout site.
+If you have an existing Nightscout site, it's still a good idea to review that section, but here's a quick summary of how to add your Site URL and API_SECRET to have your Loop data transmitted to your Nightscout site.
 If you can’t remember your API_SECRET, it can be found under Settings, Reveal Config Vars for Heroku sites (or Application Settings, Connection Strings for Azure sites).

 The two most common errors in filling out this section are: